Synthetixio/synthetix/contracts.md

 ## TODO

 * Audit above contracts
+* Add links to repositories for each one.
+* Fix inheritance hierarchy and references.
 * List dapp integrations
 * Make a system diagram of what points to what.
 * Check consistency with dev docs and docstrings
 * PurgeableSynth.sol - Module description is broken.
 * Check the legality of the licence headers
+* Examine oracle addresses and actual update frequencies